liamzdenek/ferment-ai/memory-bank/techContext.md

    - Server-Sent Events (SSE) for streaming updates
    - JSON for data serialization

-2. **OpenAI API Compatibility Layer**
-   - Adapter for compatibility with existing tools
+2. **Model Context Protocol (MCP)**
+   - Protocol for connecting to external capability servers
-   - Support for standard endpoints and formats
+   - Support for tools, prompts, and resources
+   - HTTP and stdio transport options
+   - Standardized capability discovery and execution

+3. **Dot Template Engine**
+   - Used for prompt formatting with available capabilities
+   - Supports dynamic template generation

-3. **TypeDoc**
+4. **TypeDoc**
    - Documentation generation from TypeScript code
    - API reference for developers